It’s been a long time coming.

 The choice fell on no. 3.

-As much as they feared the implications, they also wanted the web to take off and recognized that it needed a financially sustainable business model.
-And micropayments weren’t a thing back then.
+As much as they feared the implications, they also wanted the web to take off.
+And they recognized that it needed a financially sustainable business model to do so.
+Micropayments weren’t a thing back then.

 Regulating the third-party cookie

 The discourse about the third-party cookie has thus been with us almost since the birth of the HTTP protocol.
-Lou Montulli has expressed that there will never be an absolute technical solution to safeguard website visitors’ integrity forever; for every restriction, ad blocker, etcetera, there would be a counter solution—a workaround.
-He said he understood the need for regulations and thought lawmakers had to keep phase and regulate the web accordingly.
+Lou Montulli has expressed that there will never be an absolute technical solution to safeguard website visitors’ integrity forever; for every restriction, ad blocker, etc., there would be a counter solution—a workaround.
+He therefore stressed the need for regulations and thought lawmakers had to keep pace and regulate the web accordingly.

-Today, consumers and their legislators have demanded/are requesting a sustainable business model for the web that respects users’ right to privacy and delivers more safe, transparent, and trustworthy reporting for where ads are displayed.
+Today, consumers and their legislators are requesting a sustainable business model for the web that respects users’ right to privacy and delivers more safe, transparent, and trustworthy experiences.

-So, we have reached a point where the largest ad-tech stakeholder—Google—has decided to promote a more privacy-friendly browsing experience by deprecating the third-party cookie.
+So, we’ve kind of reached a point where the largest ad-tech stakeholder—Google—has decided to promote a supposedly more privacy-friendly browsing experience by deprecating the third-party cookie.

 However, Chrome is not deprecating the third-party cookie in the same manner as, for example, Safari and Firefox.